-- a) Include the stormwater management concept approval letter, development program, and Site Plan resolution (and other applicable resolutions) on the approval or cover sheet(s). - b) Add a note to the Site Plan stating that "M-NCPPC Staff must inspect all tree-save areas and protection devices before clearing and grading." - c) Add a note stating that "Minor modifications to the limits of disturbance shown on the site plan within the public right-of-way for utility connections may be done during the review of the right-of-way permit drawings by the Department of Permitting Services." - d) Finalize the location and amount of ground cover and perennial plantings for the Darnestown Road Promenade. - e) Provide the revised data table to reflect development standards approved by the Planning - f) Revise the Private Road B-4 cross section detail and plan view to include the following elements between the Property line and the roadway curb: - i.
+- a) Include the stormwater management concept approval letter, development program, and Site Plan resolution (and other applicable resolutions) on the approval or cover sheet(s). - b) Add a note to the Site Plan stating that "M-NCPPC Staff must inspect all tree-save areas and protection devices before clearing and grading." - c) Add a note stating that "Minor modifications to the limits of disturbance shown on the site plan within the public right-of-way for utility connections may be done during the review of the right-of-way permit drawings by the Department of Permitting Services." - d) Finalize the location and amount of ground cover and perennial plantings for the Darnestown Promenade. - e) Provide the revised data table to reflect development standards approved by the Planning Board. - f) Revise the Private Road B-4 cross section detail and plan view to include the following elements between the Property line and the roadway curb: - i.
 Proposed eight-foot (8-ft.)
 Sidewalk - ii.
 Proposed six-foot and six inches (6 ft.- 6 in.)
 Bicycle Lane - iii.
 Proposed nine-foot (9-ft.)
-Lawn Panel with Major Species Trees and Microbioretention facilities - iv.
+Lawn Panel with Major Species Trees and Micro-bioretention facilities - iv.
 Proposed thirteen-foot (13-ft.)
-Travel Lane - g) Ensure consistency of all details and layout between Site and Landscape plans. - h) Make additional adjustments to the lighting sheets to ensure that lighting levels adequately illuminate the sidewalks along proposed Private Road B-4, the asphalt walking path to the north of the building, and along the 60-foot-wide Darnestown Road Promenade. - i) Provide the open space exhibit in the certified plan set.
+Travel Lane - v.
+Proposed eight-foot (8-ft.)
+Parking Lane on one-side - g) Ensure consistency of all details and layout between Site and Landscape plans. - h) Make additional adjustments to the lighting sheets to ensure that lighting levels adequately illuminate the sidewalks along proposed Private Road B-4, the asphalt walking path to the north of the building, and along the 60-footwide Darnestown Road Promenade. - i) Provide the open space exhibit in the certified plan set.